DEXDEVS/chatbot_mvp/README.md

 ## Overview

-LifeHub AI Assistant is a comprehensive conversational agent designed to empower individuals and communities through interactive learning and real-time assistance.
-Leveraging advanced AI technologies, LifeHub integrates money management, entrepreneurship, and career education, providing users with both text and voice interactions.
-The assistant not only offers informative responses but also generates audio feedback, enhancing the user experience.
+AI Assistant is a comprehensive conversational agent designed to empower individuals and communities through interactive learning and real-time assistance.
+Leveraging advanced AI technologies, integrating money management, entrepreneurship, and career education, providing users with text and voice interactions.
+The assistant offers informative responses and generates audio feedback, enhancing the user experience.

 ## Features